Last Updated on September 12, 2023

 - Garlic wants a good inch of water per week.
 Stop watering about 3 weeks before harvesting bulb garlic.

-- If you’ve planted hardneck garlic, keep a lookout for a small pointy shoot called a scape (those curly bits in the picture at right).
+- If you’ve planted hardneck garlic, keep a lookout for a small pointy shoot called a scape sometime in early summer (those curly bits in the picture at right).
 You want to harvest your spring garlics before they produce scapes, or the stalks get tough.
-You can harvest them anytime before that as well, but the longer you wait, the bigger they’ll be.
+You can harvest them anytime before that as well, but the longer you wait, the bigger they'll be.

 - For your bulb garlic, you need to cut off the scape so the plant can focus its energy on bulb production.
 Let scapes grow till they start curling, and then you can use these tasty parts of the plant as well.
 Scapes are a great addition to stirfries or can be used in place of regular garlic in pestos and other dishes.